5 Easy Steps to Reinvent Yourself and Downsize Today (Part 1)

 Life is not measured by how much you own.

 Whether you actually move from your current home into a smaller living space, or simply undertake a radical declutter, it's a challenge.
 But it's also a chance to reinvent yourself, to carry only the essentials into your new life.
-By divesting ourselves of decades of accumulated stuff, we emerge with more energy and more freedom.
+By divesting ourselves of decades'-worth of accumulated stuff, we emerge with more energy and more freedom.
 We're looking ahead, not back.

 Make it easier.